kailash-manasarovar/statement/docs/timeline/2024/april.md

 ## Response from the Generalitat

-- On my return, I receive a letter from the Generalitat dated the 2nd April 2024.
+- On my return, I receive a letter from the Generalitat dated the 2nd April 2024, and signed on 3rd April 2024.
 - It is in response to my numerous complaints.
 - They basically say they investigated and found nothing untoward going on.
+- It's not clear what reports they requested or what's in them.
-- The investigation they refer to having done was the [inspector ambushing me at piano lesson on 5th March](march/1-12.md#an-inspector-calls) and bullying me even more.
+- The investigation they are referring to having done was the [inspector ambushing me at piano lesson on 5th March](march/1-12.md#an-inspector-calls) and bullying me even more for about five minutes.
+- I'm not sure what they are referring to when they mention "former students".
+As far as I'm aware, I mentioned nothing about any former students.
+- I did, in fact, state repeatedly I was concerned for the safety of *current* students as I have also stated in this police statement numerous times.

     - [Page 1 of GV response](../../content/documents/gv/Response%20from%20the%20Generalitat%203%20April%2024%202.JPG).
     - [Page 2 of GV response](../../content/documents/gv/Response%20from%20the%20Generalitat%203%20April%2024%201.JPG).